danny-baker/deploy-beast-datascience-vm/README.md

 `az deployment group create -f vmtemplate.bicep -g <RESOURCE GROUP NAME> --parameters adminUsername='USERNAME' adminPassword='PASSWORD' adminPublicKey='INSERT FULL ASCII PUB KEY HERE'`

 Notes:
-- Bicep templates deploy just like ARM JSON templates
+- Bicep templates deploy just like ARM .json templates (you just need to install Bicep first)
 - username and password should be wrapped in quotations '' or special characters don't detect properly
-- password needs to be decent (1 capital, 1 number, 1 special)
+- password needs to be decent (1 capital, 1 number, 1 special char)
 - passing a public (ssh) key parameter is OPTIONAL.
 You do not need to create an SSH key-pair if you only want to access your machine via JHub (as JHub requires the user/pass).
 - For JHub and other services exposed to the internet, the vm creates a self-signed certificates for HTTPS (TLS/SSL).
 When you try to connect, modern browsers will still throw a tanty.
 Just click through the security warnings and you can connect ok, and be confident that you are accessing the services over an encrypted protocol.